Blobfish108/trinity-vibe/README.md

 - For debugging, open your browser console to see tape rewinds and activation logs.
 - Cache-busting query param `?cb=timestamp` helps force reloads during development.

+### Publishing (GitHub Pages)

+1. Create a repo (e.g., `trinity-vibe`) and push this folder.
+2. In repo Settings → Pages, set Source to `main` branch, root folder.
+3. Optional: add `.nojekyll` to avoid static site processing.
+4. Share the Pages URL; `index.html` will load the live environment.

+### License

+Choose a license (e.g., MIT) and add a `LICENSE` file if publishing.

+# Trinity Vibe Language (Standalone)\n\n- Independent of Moop and DePlatform\n- Open: /trinity-vibe/index.html\n- Static, no build steps required\n